ScottPlot/ScottPlot.NET/content/faq/dpi-scaling/index.md

 ## Increase Text Size

 **Users who want sharp _and_ large text** can disable DPI stretching and increase the size of all the fonts and lines so the plot does not appear too small.
-An example of this is in the [ScottPlot Cookbook](/cookbook).
+An example of this is in the [ScottPlot 4.1 Cookbook: Display Scaling](https://scottplot.net/cookbook/4.1/category/misc/#display-scaling).

 <div class='text-center'>